Woman-owned business: "Women Owned" in marketing

 Some companies have deemed it to be beneficial to advertise that the business is primarily or exclusively owned by woman as part of an additional benefit for consumers to do business with the "Woman Owned" business and buy the goods or services of the business.
-Some businesses as a result of this thinking, advertise prominently on packaging of products or of services to be rendered that the business is "Woman Owned" or "Women Owned", or some other similar wording.
+As of 2019, the Women's Business Enterprise National Council estimated that over 200 products displayed a logo indicating the company was certified as being "women owned".
+A study conducted by Walmart in 2014 found that "90% of female shoppers said they would go out of their way to buy a product marked as 'women-owned'".